logzio/logz-docs/_source/user-guide/k360/index.md

 * Pod traffic packets
 * Pod dropped packets

+### Pod Traces View
+{:.no_toc}

+And the **Traces** tab includes all of the spans in this deployment, including the following:

+* Time
+* Trace ID
+* The Service related to the span
+* Which Operation ran
+* The Duration of the run, represented in milliseconds
+* Status code indicating whether a specific HTTP request has been successfully completed

-You can change the time frame chosen by clicking on the date bar at the top of the tab.
+For each tab, you can change the time frame chosen by clicking on the date bar at the top.

-And the **Security** tab breaks down the security risks inside the pod, including their name, location, and severity.

 ### Dameonset, Statefulset, and Job quick view
 {:.no_toc}